 Often you’ll notice a strong urine smell before you’re aware you have bats.

 Once you know you’ve got bats, we recommend that you have them removed as soon as possible.

 Removal of adult bats before babies are strong enough to fly can cause more significant issues.
-Bats may also cause damage to the insulation from guano and urine that is left behind daily.
+They may also cause bat damage to the insulation from guano and urine that is left behind daily.
 Additionally, bats also can carry bat bugs that could be a potential hazard to your health.

 Unfortunately, suppose you see bats flying around your home.
 In that case, there is a good possibility that bats have gained access inside your home.
 Potentially, it might result in more extensive problems, like sanitary issues and resulting health concerns.

 Bats can transfer rabies by biting.
 Their mouths are so small that you may not notice the tiny bite mark.
 Bats can also cause lots of damage to your insulation from their droppings (guano) and urine.
 Handling bats should never happen without the help of trained wildlife professionals.

 Bats are efficient feeders and fill their stomachs in about an hour.
 And thankfully, bats primarily feed on insects and other pests that pose a risk to people and their pets.

 They feed mainly on beetles, moths, flies, flying ants, wasps, dragonflies, and other flying insects.
 They will not feed in heavy rain or when the temperature is below 50 degrees Fahrenheit.
 Bats will accumulate fat reserves before entering a soft slumber in the winter season.
 A typical fat reserve can be as much as a third of their body weight.